m7a/bo-maxbupst/READMEx.md

 ## Bupstash's Index Structures

-To assiciate file contents and metadata, bupstash does the following:
+To associate file contents and metadata, bupstash does the following:

  * It creates two separate HTrees and iterates over both of them independently:
    One for metadata and one for the actual file contents.